Mayank-Programmer/JavaScript-Tutorial/README.md

 #Tutorial Projects

-The mentioned projects will uploaded on a different repositories
+The mentioned projects are uploaded on different repositories respectively.

 #This tutorial is from CodeWithHarry youtube channel